Sanctions push central Europe's armies further from Russia

 Although the terms of the ban allow EU members to buy Russian parts and services needed to maintain “existing capabilities”, this only applies to contracts signed before the sanctions were imposed, and which have not expired.

-“Slovakia is currently using (air defense) radars made by a Russian company Almaz-Antey,” defense ministry spokesman Martin Cambalik said.
+“Slovakia is currently using (air defence) radars made by a Russian company Almaz-Antey,” defence ministry spokesman Martin Cambalik said.

 “With new spare parts, their expiration date could have been pushed to 2020.
 Because of sanctions, the ministry can’t buy spare parts so we’ll have to launch a tender for new radars.”